armbian/documentation/docs/Process_CI.md

 <br>

-- triggered manually or automatically after nightly / edge build is finished,
+- triggered manually or uppon completion of nightly / edge builds;
 - running the job manual is possible,
 - pipeline is always using packages from https://beta.armbian.com repository.